Sing what you want to play; create your personal play-along soundtrack.

 Think of your set-up as a cockpit of a sports car – everything is within easy reach.

-Set up your drums for the style of music you play, not for the music someone else plays.
+Set up your drums for the style of music you play, not music someone else plays.

-Over time, technical development may slow down, but musicianship can always improve.
+Over time, technical development may slow, but musicianship can always improve.